gamepark/gamepark.github.io/docs/types-of-material.md

 Instead, they should be [created](item-moves.md#create) and [deleted](item-moves.md#delete) all the time.

-By default, when a item is created (or deleted) during the game, the animation will simply fade-in or fade-out the item.
+By default, when an item is created (or deleted) during the game, the animation will simply fade-in or fade-out the item.

 To get a better experience, you should use a static item to display the stock, and refer it as the [stock location](material-description.md#stocklocation) to get animations starting and ending from